dheerajydv19/Google-Dorks-Simplified/README.md

 Absolutely yes , you can use n number of google dorks in a single google search.

-#### Does thier exist dorks for other search engines ?
+#### Does their exist dorks for other search engines ?

 Yes, their exist dorks for yahoo,bing,github and for many other platforms too.

-#### Can i use these google dorks on any other platform too like yahoo,gihtub,etc or not ?
+#### Can i use these google dorks on any other platform too like yahoo,gihhub,etc or not ?

-You can try but as we know every search engine has its own unique algorithm and shows results according to that, so it is better to use dorks made espcially for that platform.
+You can try but as we know every search engine has its own unique algorithm and shows results according to that, so it is better to use dorks made especially for that platform.

 #### Is using google dorks illegal ?
 NO, using google dork is legal but misusing the information gathered by google dorks for wrong purpose or for bad intentions is illegal.